Matthew Perry's Family Releases Statement About His Foundation

 "This is not the sort of thing I commonly do, this pitch.
 But this year is different.
 And tomorrow is Giving Tuesday," Morrison wrote.
 "Do what you can; he would have been grateful."

-The actor was a passionate advocate for drug and alcohol recovery programs throughout his life, having battled substance abuse for the majority of his own life.
+The late Friends actor was a passionate advocate for drug and alcohol recovery programs throughout his life, having battled substance abuse for the majority of his own life.

 In an interview with the New York Times in November 2022, Perry said he "probably spent $9 million or something" over the course of several decades in an effort to get sober and went to rehab some 15 times.